fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/sales-tax.md

 ### Choose view type

-Toggle between Summary and Detailed views using the Summary/Details switch
+Toggle between summary and detailed views using the Summary/Details switch

 :::tip
 Your applied filters are cached, allowing you to return to the same filtered report on subsequent visits.
 You can change these filters at any time.